 1. All construction, operation and maintenance activities must be undertaken in general accordance with the Application and within the Consent Area shown in Schedule BA of these Consents.
-2. Where there is any inconsistency between the Application and: - a) these conditions, the conditions will prevail; and - b) the requirements of any Management Plan referred to in these conditions, the Management Plan requirements will prevail (provided the Management Plan does not go beyond the scope of the Application).
+2. Where there is any inconsistency between the Application and: - a) these conditions, the conditions will prevail; and - b) the requirements of any Management Plan referred to in these conditions, the Management Plan requirements will prevail.